Park Eun-ji (politician)

-Park Eun Ji was the vice delegate of the Labor Party in South Korea.
+Park Eun Ji (23 January 1979 – 8 March 2014) was the vice delegate of the Labor Party in South Korea.
 She also was a proportional representation candidate of the New Progressive Party in the 19th legislative election.
 She died at her house on March 8, 2014.
+Her death was ruled a suicide by hanging.

 Death

 Park was found dead at her home on March 8, 2014, and her death was presumed to be a suicide.
 There was no suicide note.